0xProject/0x-docs/docs/tx-relay-api/api-references/post-tx-relay-v1-swap-submit.md

 # POST /tx-relay/v1/swap/submit

-If your user accepts the quote and wants to trade, you do a `POST` to `/tx-relay/v1/swap/submit`.
+If your user accepts the quote and wants to trade, `POST` to `/tx-relay/v1/swap/submit` to submit the trade.

-### Gasless Approvals
+## Gasless Approvals

 If a token supports gasless approvals, a meta-transaction / otc may be submitted along with an approval object.
 You will be able to tell if the sell token is supported by gasless approvals by checking the response of `/quote` and looking for